ISEE's Financial Health: Exploring IVERIC bio Inc.'s Debt-to-Equity Ratio of 1.79

 ISEE Stock Price Performance Analysis

 The stock price performance over the year has been a mixed bag, resulting in a range of outlooks from optimistic to pessimistic depending on the observer.
-Year to date metric has recorded a gain of 85.59%.However, over the last six months, we can see a weaker performance of 97.49%.
-Over the last 30 days, the price of ISEE has fallen by 2.67%.
-And in the last five days, it has surged by 2.94%.
+Year to date metric has recorded a gain of 86.38%.However, over the last six months, we can see a weaker performance of 105.17%.
+Over the last 30 days, the price of ISEE has fallen by 2.85%.
+And in the last five days, it has surged by 1.44%.